EasyWebApp/DevCLI/ReadMe.md

     Developer command-line tool for WebCell

     Options:
         -V, --version              output the version number
         -h, --help                 output usage information

     Commands:
         boot [path] [options]      Boot a directory as a WebCell project new <name> [attributes]    Create a Component from Code template (Attributes should be separated by commas)
+        new-router <name> [pages]  Create a Router from Code template (Pages should be separated by commas)
         pack                       Bundle components to a package with JS modules in it preview                    Real-time preview during development
         help [cmd]                 display help for [cmd]